 Protecting our water quality

-City Forests has worked with the Otago Regional Council to set up appropriate water and watercourse monitoring system for key waterways in the company’s forests.
+City Forests has worked with the Otago Regional Council to set up an appropriate water and watercourse monitoring system for key waterways in the company’s forests.
 Semi-permanent sample points are established in streams that are adjacent to impending, current, or post-harvesting operations, and are intended to monitor for changes in water or watercourse quality due to harvesting operations.

 Attributes assessed are: